RyanQiu1/PaltoXSOARDev/Research.md

 These APIs allow users to interact with the cortex XSOAR server, to read data, update data etc using REST.

-[Here](/PaltoXSOARDev/Files/Palto%20Alto%20APIs.csv) in this CSV file
+[Here](/PaltoXSOARDev/Files/Palto%20Alto%20APIs.csv) in this CSV file, are the APIs of the XSOAR server we can interact with.